vertically-impaired/mm_plugin_documentation/docs/IMap_GMCP.md

 *Author: Ruthgul*<br />

-### A visual mini-map for towns and the wilds
+### A visual mini-map for the wilds
 ---
 #### Features:
-* A visual map of the Alyrian wilds including the overworld, ethereal plane, and the underground.
+* A visual map of the wilds including the overworld, ethereal plane, and the underground.
 A customizable image marks your current location.
 * Additional support for a destination icon and text labels.
 * Automatic swapping of the map to highlight ship-to-ship PVP areas while sailing.